ResearchComputing/Documentation/docs/software/Containerizationon.md

 apptainer run <image-name>
 ```

-Running a container will execute the default program that the container developer will have specified in container definition file.
+Running a container will execute the default program that the container developer will have specified in the container definition file.
 To execute specific programs in your container, we can use the `apptainer exec` command, and then specify the program:

 ```
 apptainer exec <image-name> <program>